Emergency Response: Misfuel Incidents

 Step 4: Professional Remediation at Fixed Facility

-• Flush the fuel system completely
+• Flush the fuel system completely and remediate to manufacturer specification

-• Replace affected components if necessary
+• Replace affected components (fuel filter, seals, gaskets) as required

 • Ensure compliant waste tracking and disposal per MfE guidelines